Tarocco Siciliano: Suits

+Trumps

 Some portraits of the trumps borrow from the Minchiate while others are unique or altered, such as the Hanged Man who is now hanged by his neck instead of by his foot.
 All trumps use corner indices with modern Arabic numerals from 1 to 20 with the exception of Miseria, which ranks below trump 1.
 Miseria, depicted by a chained beggar, is not considered a valuable card.
 The face cards and the Fugitive (the Fool) are unnumbered and unlabelled.
 Unlike other tarot games, the Fugitive cannot lead a trick unless it is the last trick.
 The deck is single-faced and not reversible.
 Pip cards use centered indices in common with Portuguese-suited decks.

 Players do not use the names of trumps 2 to 15, they refer to them by number.
 Of these cards, only the names of trumps 4, 14, and 15 are known through historical sources, the rest have been lost.
 The order of trumps from highest to lowest is as follows: